 As you are able, please remain standing as the sacred ministers make their way from the church.

-TODAY’S MINISTERS.
+Today’s Ministers.
 Presiding Celebrant and Preacher: The Reverend Canon Dr. David Anderson, Rector.
-Reader & Greeter: xxx.
-Altar Guild: xxx.
+Reader & Greeter: Bart MacDougall.
+Altar Guild: Joan Price and Patty Winter.

-The flowers on the right stand are given to the Glory of God in loving memory of Marion & John (Bud) Hamilton, from Richard & Pat Winter and family.
+The flowers in the reredos are given to the Glory of God and in loving memory of Hope Dibben,

-The flowers on the left stand are given to the Glory of God in loving memory of Cameron Walsh, from Sylvia, Allan & Bryan.
+The flowers on the right stand are given to the Glory of God and in loving memory of Nora L. Balders,

 All are invited to make a gift to support